Vhndaree/pretty-git-log/README.md

 # TASK MONITOR
-## Monitors your commits and PRs on github
+## Monitors your commits and Log in git